AVGP/50linesofcode/post-raw/2017-01-16-understanding-different-number-systems.md

 And indeed, this does have a regularity in it, as the amount of symbols we have for a single digit determines how many numbers we can express.
 Every time we add a digit to a number, we have all the symbols available again for all previous digits, so the number of things doesn't double, but increase by a power of the number of symbols.

-For our three symbols system we can see that a single digit can express three numbers (3^^1^^), two digits can express nine (3^^2^^) and three digits can already express twenty-seven (3^^3^^) numbers.
+For our three symbols system we can see that a single digit can express three combinations (3<sup>1</sup>), two digits can express nine (3<sup>2</sup>) and three digits can already express twenty-seven (3<sup>3</sup>) combinations.

-For our decimal numbers it's the same but with a base of ten: One digit can express 10, two digits 100 and three digits 1000 different numbers.
+For our decimal numbers it's the same but with a base of ten: One digit can express 10, two digits 100 and three digits 1000 different combinations.

 This holds true for any number system: Each digit adds one to the exponent while the base is the number of symbols the system has available.